The Warm Ink of the Unsaid: A Reader's Guide to Lesbian Erotica That Feels Real

 The Architecture of Desire: How to Read the Genre

-Why Anthologies Are the Ideal Entry Point
+Why Anthologies Can Be a Useful Entry Point

 The “Slow Burn” as a Feature, Not a Bug